-Baseball-style hats cover bed head, offer shade from the sun, and let you proudly display the logo of your favorite team or beloved vacation spot.
+Baseball-style hats cover bedhead, offer shade from the sun, and let you proudly display your favorite team or beloved vacation spot.

-As any regular wearer can tell you, however, baseball caps can get pretty grimey.
-Luckily they’re the easiest type of hat to wash.
+Though baseball caps can get pretty grimy, they’re the easiest type of hat to wash.
 Most are made of cotton or nylon, and they’re fairly durable (with sturdy stitching instead of adhesive).
 This versatility means that you can either scrub them by hand or throw them in the washing machine.

-You might recognize that the following instructions are virtually identical as the process of cleaning felt and wool hats – with one notable exception.
+The following instructions are virtually identical to cleaning felt and wool hats – with one notable exception:

 1. Start with a Natural Stain Remover

 Apply Puracy Natural Stain Remover to gently lift away sweat, grease, and any other marks (be sure to test an inconspicuous area first).
-Once applied, wait at least 15 minutes to give the plant-based enzymes enough time to do their important stain-busting work.
+Once applied, wait at least 15 minutes to give the plant-based enzymes enough time to break down stains.
 Remember: The longer it sits, the better it works.

 2. Scrub Stains & Soak

-Gently agitate stained areas with a detailing brush.
-We prefer boar hair’s natural fibers because they’re effective yet gentle on fabrics.
+Gently agitate the stained areas with a boar’s hair detailing brush which is effective yet gentle on fabrics.

-Add a couple drops of Puracy Laundry Detergent to warm water, mix, and let your hat sit for around 10 minutes.
+Add a couple drops of Puracy Laundry Detergent to warm water, mix, and let your hat sit for about 10-20 minutes.

-Using the same detailing brush to thoroughly scrub down the rest of your hat.
-Submerge your hat in the water again.
-Let it sit for 5-10 minutes.
+Use the same detailing brush to thoroughly scrub down the rest of your hat.
+Submerge your hat in the water and let it sit for 5-10 minutes.

 4. Rinse & Dry

 When the 10 minutes are up, rinse your hat under cold or warm running water.
-When drying, retain the original shape by lightly filling the inside with balled-up newspaper or paper towels.
+When drying, the balled-up paper towel method works well.

 Washing a Baseball Cap in the Washing Machine

 1. Pre-Treat Stains

-A washing machine won’t necessarily get out all of the baked-on stains.
-You’ll need something stronger – but gentle – to tackle them.
-Spray the affected area(s) with our Natural Stain Remover, agitate with a detailing brush, then wait up to 8 hours for tough stains before placing your hat in the washing machine.
+A washing machine won’t necessarily get out all of the “baked-on” stains.
+You’ll need something stronger to tackle them.
+Spray the affected area(s) with our Natural Stain Remover, agitate with a detailing brush, then wait up to 8 hours before placing your hat in the washing machine.

 2. Place the Cap in a Plastic Cage